Isaac25silva/Goalkeeper-DNN/README.md

 ### Setup

-1. compile the code of the robot running *./setup.sh* in RoboFEI-DNN directory.
+Compile the code of the robot running *./setup.sh* in RoboFEI-DNN directory.

-## OS and dependencies.
+### OS and dependencies.

 This program was tested in Ubuntu 14.04 LTS 64 bits